samanefara-cloud/HSV-mask/README.md

-## Day X – HSV color masks & multi-color contours
+## Day 40– HSV color masks & multi-color contours

 In this session I moved from grayscale contour detection to **color-based segmentation** using the HSV color space.